mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

-  **Note**: There were no empty values in this table and the number of rows compared with the previous<br>
-  neighbourhood files.
-To be consistent, I have reformatted the CDN number to a zero-fill 3 digit number.<br>
+  **Note**: There were no empty values in this table and the number of rows compared with the previous neighbourhood files.
+To be consistent, I have reformatted the CDN number to a zero-fill 3 digit number.
-  Just to make sure I compared the CDN numbers and neighbourhood names to the neighbourhood <br>
-  geospatial file and there were no differences.
-A population density column was calculated by dividing<br>
-  the total population by the total area of the neighbourhood.
+  Just to make sure I compared the CDN numbers and neighbourhood names to the neighbourhood geospatial file and there were no differences.
+A population density column was calculated by dividing the total population by the total area of the neighbourhood.

 ### 4. Combined table with neighbourhood as key